Integrated PhD Program

 Swinburne offers an Integrated PhD Program in selected discipline areas as a pathway to turn your Master of Research into a higher degree by research.
 The program combines structured coursework units in research methods and communication with self-directed research projects.

 During this program you’ll undertake supervised research in the discipline of your choice, develop skills in project management and critical thinking, and refine your communication skills.
 You will complete a major thesis that demonstrates mastery of inquiry in a field of a discipline or profession to receive a Masters of Research while preparing you for a PhD.

 - have successfully completed an undergraduate degree with a university approved by Swinburne

 - have achieved a weighted credit average in their degree.

-Successful applicants will receive a conditional offer for the Masters of Research and Doctor of Philosophy components of the program.
+Successful applicants will receive a conditional offer for the Doctor of Philosophy components of the program.

 Doctor of Philosophy